dbgjerez/ocp-logging/README.md

 oc apply -f operators/elasticsearch.yaml
 ```

-Once the operator has been installed, you have to label the namespace with ```openshift.io/cluster-monitoring: "true"``` to ensure this namespace will be monitored.
+Once the operator has been installed, you have to label the namespace with ```openshift.io/cluster-monitoring: "true"``` to ensure that the namespace will be monitored.

 ```bash
 oc label namespace openshift-operators-redhat openshift.io/cluster-monitoring="true"